easy-rpa/openframework/examples/README.md

     * Recalculation cell formula
  - Working with data range (sheets/working-with-data-range)
     * Reading a range of data
-    * Adding data range on sheet
+    * Adding data range on GSheet
-    * Removing data range from sheet
+    * Removing data range from GSheet

 ## Database